adventuregamestudio/ags/Android/README.md

 This will download, patch, build and properly install the required libraries.

 The scripts require standalone toolchains for all Android platforms and they have to be available on the PATH.
-See docs/STANDALONE-TOOLCHAIN.html in the NDK directory for instructions on creating the standalone toolchains.
+See https://developer.android.com/ndk/guides/standalone_toolchain.html for instructions on creating the standalone toolchains.

+Libraries must be available in <SOURCE>/libsrc

 ##Links